galeone/galeone.github.io/_posts/2024-04-01-rag-for-tabular-data-postgresql-gemini-go.md

 Given this structure we need:

 - The detective: in our case it will be Gemini used through Vertex AI.
-- The **vectorizer** a model able to create embeddings from a document
+- The **embedding model**: a model able to create embeddings from a document.
 - The archive: PostgreSQL.
-We need to **convert** the structured information from the database to a format valid for the vectorizer.
+We need to **convert** the structured information from the database to a format valid for the embedding model.
 Then store the embeddings on the database.
 - The informant: [pgvector](https://github.com/pgvector/pgvector).
-The open-source vector similarity search extension for PostgreSQL
+The open-source vector similarity search extension for PostgreSQL.

-The vectorizer is able to create embeddings only of *a document*.
+The **embedding model** is able to create embeddings only of *a document*.
 So, we need to find a way to convert the structured representation into a document as first step.

 ## From structured to Unstructured data